Customizing the macOS About Panel in SwiftUI

 }

-The code above replaces the .appInfo menu item with a custom menu item that opens an About Panel that overrides the app name.
-The result looks like this:
+This code replaces the .appInfo menu item with a custom menu item that overrides the app name:

 A custom about panel

-We can use these options to override properties like applicationInfo, applicationName and applicationVersion, as well as credits and version (build number):
+We can use these options to override applicationInfo, applicationName and applicationVersion, as well as credits and version (build number):

 Customization options